Hazard Mitigation Planning

 Our Experience

-U-Spatial @UMD has developed Multi-Hazard Mitigation Plan updates for counties and tribal governments across Minnesota, in addition to various Hazus flood hazard analyses.
-U-Spatial @UMD staff have expertise in geospatial analysis and emergency management planning, and develop plans that engage key stakeholders while designing mitigation strategies based on sound risk assessment.
+U-Spatial has developed hazard mitigation plan updates for counties and tribal governments across Minnesota, in addition to various Hazus flood hazard analyses.
+U-Spatial staff have expertise in geospatial analysis and emergency management planning, and develop plans that engage key stakeholders while designing mitigation strategies based on sound risk assessment.

-Map depicting the extent of U-Spatial @UMD's hazard mitigation planning work throughout the state.
+Map depicting the extent of U-Spatial's hazard mitigation planning work throughout the state.